A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Infrequent mild profanity: "hell," "damn," "crap," "Christ."

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Champagne and beer drinking.
 Cigar and cigarette smoking.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 Rocky's almost too good to be true here, saying nothing but nice things about Apollo Creed, even thanking Creed for the rematch in which his fearsome enemy plans to humiliate and destroy him.
-Watching Rocky Balboa embodying good sportsmanship does give one cause to reflect how often opponents in sports dramas are demonized into monsters rather than respectful competitors.
+Watching Rocky Balboa embodying good sporting conduct does give one cause to reflect how often opponents in sports dramas are demonized into monsters rather than respectful competitors.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.